aravindarajanS/words_to_number_converter/README.md

 - src/main.py -- main program that converts the number to words
 - src/unit_test.py -- run unit test on the main function
-- htmlcov/index.html -- script flow for differnt input.
+- htmlcov/index.html -- script flow for different input.